Tennessee Smokies

 Team History[edit]

 Knoxville hosted many professional baseball teams from 1897 through 1999.
 Although the Smokies revived their four-decade nickname with their 2000 move to Kodak, they remained in the Blue Jays' system another two seasons.
-When the K-Jays were planning their move into Sevier County, then-Assistant General Manager Brian Cox said "Tennessee" would refer not to the state but to the Tennessee Smoky Mountains.
+When the K-Jays were planning their move into Sevier County, then-Assistant General Manager Brian Cox said "Tennessee" would refer not to the state but to Tennessee's side of the Great Smoky Mountains.
 The Smokies affiliated with the Cubs after the 2006 campaign, starting a long partnership after changing parents in consecutive two-season affiliation cycles: St. Louis Cardinals 2003-2004 and Arizona Diamondbacks 2005-2006.

 Year-by-Year Record[edit]